smtilson/pp4-playlist-manager/Testing.md

 I used W3C Jigsaw to validate my CSS, no errors were found.

 ### HTML
 I used W3C's Markup validator to validate my HTML.
 I copied the source from chrome for the following pages and pasted it into the validator.
+- Landing page
+- Create Queue
+- Profile
+- Edit Queue
+- Guest sign in
+- Sign up
+- Login
+- Logout

+There were errors from certain nesting of element tags that isn't allowed, but these were fixed.
+There were warning about using h2-h6 at the beginning of section elements.
+I used sections for organizational purposes, to distinguish from divs, and so I ignored this warning.